 4. The Secret of Royal Japanese Surname

 The Imperial Family does not have a surname.
-The term “Imperial Family” is a common name, and “Emperor” is a title indicating that one is a sovereign, not a family name.
+“Imperial Family” is a common name, and “Emperor” is a title indicating that one is a sovereign, not a family name.
 The names Akishinonomiya and Hitachinomiya are also titles, not family names.

 5. Origins of Japanese last names